desultory/config/readme.md

 Each key name under it should be the name of subnet

 This configuration could be added to groups, hosts or as a standalone file that can be loaded with `vars_files`
+- Loading the `service_dhcp` module automatically attempts to load `vars/dhcp.yaml` and will throw an error if that file is not defined and there is no configuration in the host `dhcp_subnets` dict

 | Key name      | type                  | Description                                                                   |